salman-builds/README/README.md

 # Hi there, I'm Salman Opeyemi 👋

-## 🚀 Web Developer & Designer
+## 🚀 Data Analyst | Web Developer & Designer

-Passionate about solving problems with code, I specialize in building beautiful and functional web experiences.
+I’m a **Data Analyst** 📊 and **Full Stack Web Developer** 💻 passionate about solving problems with code and data.
+I specialize in building beautiful and functional data and web experiences.
 Whether it's crafting engaging user interfaces or architecting robust backends, I love turning ideas into reality.

 ---